mcrowe/codecore-js/exercises/jukebox-2/README.md

 3. Add a "Play" button to the page.

-4. When the user clicks the "Play", the Jukebox should prompt the user to enter a song and play it.
+4. When the user clicks the "Play" button, the Jukebox should prompt the user to enter a song and play it.
 Implement this is `jukebox.js`

 5. Disable the "Play" button while the song is playing.
 Make sure to re-enable it when the song is finished playing.